rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 The [Discussions](https://github.com/rdkit/rdkit/discussions) board is used to ask questions about the RDKit and for help if you cannot find the functionality you need, or for debugging errors in your code.
 If you aren't sure if what you're seeing is the right behavior we would recommend posting this as a discussion first (unless you are 100% certain it is a genuine bug) instead of posting it as an issue.
 More often than not the unexpected behaviour is an issue from your side - "guilty until proven innocent"!

-If you have a suggestion for a new RDKit feature or enhancement starting a discussion first before creating a pull request is a useful exercise.
+If you have a suggestion for a new RDKit feature or enhancement, starting a discussion before creating a pull request is a useful exercise.
 Community input on how a feature could work is often helpful and it could be that there's already a way to do what you want to do.
-This is especially important for larger contributions, where approval from the maintainers is advised.
+This is especially important for larger contributions, where having a discussion with the maintainers before starting serious work is strongly advised.

 Discussions should be tagged as follows: <br>
 *Development*: Suggestions for improvement / (potential) bug fixes <br>